AEPW, development bank collaborate on Indonesia plastics diversion effort

-The Alliance to End Plastic Waste has attracted funding from the Asian Infrastructure Investment Bank to enhance waste and recycling systems in Indonesia.
+The Alliance to End Plastic Waste will collaborate with the Asian Infrastructure Investment Bank and the government of Indonesia to enhance waste and recycling systems in that nation.

 alliance end plastic waste aiib letter intent